Brain, Nervous System and Mental Conditions

 What causes depression in children and teens?

-component to depression.
+There is a genetic component to depression.
 The condition is more common among kids with a family history of depression.

 Stress plays a key role in the start of depression.
 It can also cause your child's symptoms to continue.
 Stress comes in all shapes and sizes and might include: